vercel/next.js/docs/basic-features/typescript.md

 > Instead of editing `next-env.d.ts`, you can include additional types by adding a new file e.g. `additional.d.ts` and then referencing it in the [`include`](https://www.typescriptlang.org/tsconfig#include) array in your `tsconfig.json`.

-By default, Next.js will do type checking as part of `next build`.
+By default, Next.js will do type checking as part of `next build` according to settings in tsconfig.json.
 We recommend using code editor type checking during development.

 If you want to silence the error reports, refer to the documentation for [Ignoring TypeScript errors](/docs/api-reference/next.config.js/ignoring-typescript-errors.md).